 In June 1995, a dinner was organised between Umberto Veronesi, Alberto Costa (Director of ESO), Luigi Cataliotti, Gloria Freilich (President of Europa Donna), Martine Piccart (Chair of EORTC Breast Group), Aron Goldhirsch , Emiel Rutgers, Emmanuel van der Schueren (Secretary general of FECS) and Kris Vantongelen (FECS secretariat).
 During this dinner, the various organisations agreed to give up their annual meetings and to join forces with EORTC to organise a biennial European Breast Cancer Conference.
 The 8th EORTC Breast Cancer Working Conference was going to be held in Florence in September 1998 under the chairmanship of Luigi Cataliotti.
 It was agreed that this conference would become the 1st European Breast Cancer Conference (EBCC).

-In order for FECS not to be financially liable for the conference, it was also decided to use the legal structure of the already existing BCWG, the Belgian non-for-profit association, which was dormant at the time.
+It was decided to use the legal structure of the already existing BCWG, the Belgian non for profit association, which was dormant at the time.

 The aim of the EBCC conferences was to: